 You should know that there are more typical and interesting dishes than just mussels with French fries (moules-frites).

-TYPICAL DISHES OF BELGIUM
+7 TYPICAL DISHES IN BELGIUM

 These are some of the most recommendable and best known dishes of the Belgian cuisine.